-The United States (U.S.) Department of Veterans Affairs (VA) prepared this environmental assessment (EA) in accordance with the National Environmental Policy Act of 1969 (NEPA; 42 U.S. Code 4321-4370) and the regulations implementing NEPA from the Council on Environmental Quality (CEQ) (40 Code of Federal Regulations [CFR] 1500-1508) and VA (38 CFR Part 26).
+The United States (U.S.) Department of Veterans Affairs (VA) prepared this environmental assessment (EA) in accordance with the National Environmental Policy Act of 1969 (NEPA; 42 U.S. Code 4321-4370) and the regulations implementing NEPA from VA (38 CFR Part 26).
 NEPA requires federal agencies to consider the environmental effects of their proposed actions.
+In addition, for purposes of this EA, VA has voluntarily elected to generally follow as guidance those Council on Environmental Quality regulations, formerly at 40 CFR Parts 1500-1508, that were in place at the outset of this EA.

-This EA evaluates the potential effects on the natural and built environment from the proposed construction and operation, under a long-term build-to-suit lease, of a new VA community based-outpatient clinic (CBOC) east of Knudsen Street and south of Olive Street with the city limits of Bakersfield, California (see
+This EA evaluates the potential effects on the natural and built environment from the proposed construction and operation, under a long-term build-to-suit lease, of a new VA community based-outpatient clinic (CBOC) east of Knudsen Street and south of Olive Street with the city limits of Bakersfield, California (see Figure 1).

-Figure 1).
 The new CBOC would replace the existing leased Bakersfield CBOC located at 1801 Westwind Drive, Bakersfield, California.